Back to Blog

 As HR professionals, team leads, and just humans who care about our coworkers, it's time we recognize caregiving for what it is: another job that many people are doing in addition to the one we hired them for.

-And here’s the thing: most of them aren’t talking about it.
-They’re quietly rescheduling meetings to make doctor’s appointments, slipping out early to manage medication mishaps, and somehow showing up with smiles on their faces even when they’re running on fumes.
-Perhaps I’m getting ahead of myself, but I have no doubt this message strikes a chord for you or you just pictured someone on your team that you’re rooting to succeed in the workplace.
+And here's the thing: most of them aren't talking about it.
+They're quietly rescheduling meetings to make doctor's appointments, slipping out early to manage medication mishaps, and somehow showing up with smiles on their faces even when they're running on fumes.
+I have no doubt this message strikes a chord for you, or you just pictured someone on your team that you're rooting to succeed.
+So let's talk about it.
+Let's make caregiving a part of the employee experience and not a career-ending confession.

-The Quiet Reality: Your Workplace is Full of Caregivers
+The Quiet Reality: Your Workplace Is Full of Caregivers

 A few numbers that may surprise you:

-- Over 53 million Americans are unpaid caregivers.
+• Over 53 million Americans are unpaid caregivers

-- 61% of these caregivers also hold full-time jobs.
+• 61% of these caregivers also hold full-time jobs

-- They’re spending an average of 24 hours a week caregiving on top of their paid work.
+• They're spending an average of 24 hours a week caregiving on top of their paid work

-- 1 in 3 have left a job or scaled back hours because of caregiving duties.
+• 1 in 3 have left a job or scaled back hours because of caregiving duties

 Let that sink in.
 A third of our workforce is burning the candle at both ends, and many are quietly choosing between their job and their family.
 That's a choice no one should have to make.